Secondary

 In the end, the answer perhaps lies in finding a middle ground – an equilibrium where authority, empathy, discipline and understanding can coexist harmoniously.
 It’s a journey fraught with challenges, to be sure, but one that holds the promise of growth, improved resilience and ultimately, transformation.

-Example 1 – The power of presence
+Example 1 – The power of presence as a behaviour management strategy

 In the busy corridors of St. Francis High School, veteran English teacher Mrs. Garcia held sway with a quiet authority that commanded respect.